jarv/newsgoat/README.md

 I've been viewing RSS feeds in my terminal for about 15 years.
 The first terminal program used was [Newsbeuter](https://github.com/akrennmair/newsbeuter).
 Around 2017, the maintainer said it would no longer be maintained so I switched to a fork that was renamed to [Newsboat](https://github.com/newsboat/newsboat).
-Getting a bit frustrated with frequent crashes, I looked for an alternatives.
+Getting a bit frustrated with frequent segfaults, especially after the Rust rewrite, I looked for an alternatives.
 The project [nom](https://github.com/guyfedwards/nom) looked interesting but didn't quite have [the feed organization](https://github.com/guyfedwards/nom/issues/106) layout that I wanted.
 Now the kids are vibe coding and it looked like a fun way to test out how quickly I could create my own news reader in a language I know (Go) implementing the exact features I want.
 After approximately 1 day of prompting and making adjustments as I vibed through it, this is the result, enjoy!